 Quiz (0%) – provided early in the course the quiz (week 3) will provide an indication of student learning journal.
 The content will be related to weeks 1-2 of the course.
 The quiz will be contained within the learning management system, Canvas.

 Clinical Journal (30%) – following the observational experience, students will present a reflective paper – the clinical journal.
 This journal will enable students to reflect on their observations of contemporary Australian practice and to then explore their own practices or to comment on new practices they have seen.
-Using the 4Rs Framework for Reflective Practice (Ryan & Ryan 2012) students will have a structure on which to base their observations.
+Using a framework for reflective practice, students will have a structure on which to base their observations.
 Students will use contemporary nursing literature to demonstrate how evidence informs their clinical observations and reflections.

 OSCE (40%) – having a clinically oriented course, students will appreciate the opportunity to be assessed in their capacity to perform and explain the rationale for a range of clinical skills.
 Students will be able to apply skills, in a number of scenarios, using either manikins or actors to enhance the clinical nature of the assessment.
 Students will also be required to provide a rationale for particular nursing interventions, for example on analysis of an ECG students might be asked to explain what interventions may be most likely.
 Video capture of the assessment, to be held in the Simulation Centre, will be used to debrief and illustrate improvements to practice (30 minutes).